cvaleriac/bestbooks-cli-app/bestbooks/README.md

 # Bestbooks

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/bestbooks`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+This gem is for language lovers, Italian in this case.
+This app provides a CLI to the Mondadori Store, where you will find a list of the best seller books in Italian.
+You will be able to see the title, the author and publishing house from it.

 TODO: Delete this and the text above, and describe your gem